Why Use Current Software Components?

 Social responsibility and liability considerations require your product to be immune to published attacks.
 Your company shall provide reasonable protection to all your customers.
 Therefore, you always include security patches in your product in a timely manner.
 Other approaches are deeply unprofessional and unethical.
 In some countries, you are liable if you do not update your software to avoid known security attacks.

-You should use actual Java JDK and JVM version because the community is concentrating their effort on the latest version.
+You should use the actual Java JDK and JVM version because the community is concentrating their effort on the latest version.
 Oracle only provides public support for the latest two Java versions, e.g., in January 2018, Java 9 and Java 8 are officially supported.
 Java 8 support will stop at the end of September 2018, older versions are no more publicly maintained.

 If, for some reason, you are using an older commercially but no more publicly supported JDK, you must sign a support contract with the Oracle company and pay for it.
-You cannot use deprecated JDK versions because nobody provides security fixes on these versions, e.g. Java 6 commercial support ended in December 2017.
+You cannot use deprecated JDK versions because nobody provides security fixes on these versions, e.g., Java 6 commercial support ended in December 2017.

 If you include a deprecated JDK / JVM in your product, you willingly endanger your users and shall be liable for their losses.